-We continue to work with communities to co-create an engagement approach for regeneration planning in the residential red zone.
-This work will guide our approach to engagement and will be weaved through the statutory process for regeneration planning for residential red zone.
-We want to be visible about how we plan to do things and believe we will all benefit from a shared understanding of the land.
-An important first step towards a shared understanding of the land is making available, in a collated form, existing land information for areas in the residential red zone.
+We worked with communities to co-create an engagement approach for regeneration planning in the residential red zone.
+This work guides our approach to engagement and will be weaved through the statutory process for regeneration planning for residential red zone.
+We want to be visible about how we plan to do things and believe we all benefit from a shared understanding of the land.
+An important step towards a shared understanding of the land is making available, in a collated form, land information for areas in the residential red zone.

 A draft version of the emerging collective model for regeneration in Christchurch

 Draft-emerging-collective-model.pdf (PDF 7.9MB)